evan-caswell/smolchat/README.md

 # SmolChat

-SmolChat is a lightweight chat interface powered by [FastAPI](https://fastapi.tiangolo.com/), [Streamlit](https://streamlit.io/), and [Docker Model Runner](https://github.com/docker-model-runner).
+SmolChat is a lightweight chat interface powered by [FastAPI](https://fastapi.tiangolo.com/), [Streamlit](https://streamlit.io/), and [Docker Model Runner (DMR)](https://github.com/docker-model-runner).

-It provides a simple way to interact with small open-source LLMs like **SmolLM2**, exposing an OpenAI-compatible `/chat/completions` API and a Streamlit web UI.
+It provides a simple way to interact with small open-source LLMs like **SmolLM2**, exposing an OpenAI-compatible `/chat` API and a Streamlit web UI.
 The app allows you to adjust all of the input parameters given to the model and shows how to obtain structured JSON output from the model.

 the purpose of this project is to explore the capabilities of "small" LLMs that can be comfortably run on average consumer hardware.